Tarak1246/CodeCrafters/docs/user stories/user registration.md

 **Description:**

-I want to sign up for a new user account on the platform so that I can access its features and functionalities.
+AS an employee, I want to sign up for a new user account on the platform so that I can access its features and functionalities.
 I will need to provide a distinct username, email address, and password.

 **Acceptance Criteria:**